code-tom-code/Software_D3D9/README.md

 Debug/Win64: .\x64\Debug\
 Release/Win64: .\x64\Release\
 ```
-Copy the newly build **d3d9.dll** file from that folder and paste it into the directory next to the program that you wish to test with it.
+Copy the newly built **d3d9.dll** file from that folder and paste it into the directory next to the program that you wish to test with it.
 Depending on how this program is launched and how it is configured to load DLLs, you may want to instead place the proxy DLL into the working directory of your test program rather than the immediate directory in which the executable resides.
 Due to how DLL loading works on Windows (unless programs specify otherwise), the proxy **d3d9.dll** should be picked up rather than the true Microsoft **d3d9.dll**.

 If you run into errors while trying to launch your program about a missing **d3dx9_43.dll** (or any other version of "d3dx9_XX.dll"), then be sure to install the DirectX End-User Runtimes (https://www.microsoft.com/en-us/download/details.aspx?id=8109) before trying to launch your program.
 This should not be a problem on Windows 8 and up as these DLLs ship with the operating system, but may be an issue on Windows XP, Windows Vista, or Windows 7.